 for parents and students to understand the full cost of attendance.

 ECSU comparison costs for in-state and out-of-state residential students:

 Who is eligible for the NC Promise Tuition Plan?

 All undergraduate students attending Elizabeth City State University , Western Carolina, and UNCP will pay the reduced student tuition costs beginning in Fall 2018.
 This includes both new and returning full-time students, part-time students, transfer students, students in online programs and international students.
 No application is needed, and there are no eligibility requirements to take advantage of NC Promise.

 Please note these changes do not apply to graduate programs.

-How will these schools offer the same education while dropping costs?
+How will these schools continue to offer high-quality education while dropping costs?

-The state of North Carolina will match dollar for dollar the difference between our full tuition price and the NC Promise Plan Tuition Plan cost.
-The end result is affordability for students without sacrificing our quality.
+The state of North Carolina will match dollar for dollar the difference between current tuition costs and the NC Promise Plan Tuition Plan cost.
+The end result is affordability for students without sacrificing quality.

 Will this cost increase over time as tuition typically does?

 Because the specific amounts are included in legislation, increases to the $500 and $2,500 student tuition costs will have to be set by the state legislature as needed in response to inflation or other factors.
 At this time, we do not know whether increases over time are intended or will be considered.